SMARTProtocols/SMARTProtocols.github.io/queries.md

 ```

 ## 26. Retrieve the protocols in which Bromophenol blue is used and tell me about the application of Bromophenol blue
+If federated resources dont respond then this query will give an error msg.
+This query requieres an API key, see "INSERT YOUR API KEY HERE"
 <a href="http://smartprotocols.linkeddata.es/sparql?default-graph-uri=&query=PREFIX+sp%3A+%3Chttp%3A%2F%2Fpurl.org%2Fnet%2FSMARTprotocol%23%3E%0D%0APREFIX+rdf%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F1999%2F02%2F22-rdf-syntax-ns%23%3E%0D%0APREFIX+ro%3A+%3Chttp%3A%2F%2Fwww.obofoundry.org%2Fro%2Fro.owl%23%3E%0D%0APREFIX+owl%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2002%2F07%2Fowl%23%3E%0D%0A%0D%0ASELECT+%3FreagentName+%3Fdesc+%28group_concat%28%3Ftitle%3B+separator%3D%22+%7C+%22%29+as+%3Fprotocols%29%0D%0AWHERE+%7B%0D%0A++%3Fprotocol+sp%3AhasTitle+%3Ftitle_uri+.%0D%0A++%3Ftitle_uri+rdf%3Avalue+%3Ftitle+.%0D%0A++%3Fprotocol+sp%3AhasExperimentalInput+%3Freagents+.%0D%0A++%3Freagents+a+sp%3AReagentList+.%0D%0A++%3Freagents+ro%3Ahas_part+%3FreagentNameUri+.%0D%0A++%3FreagentNameUri+rdf%3Avalue+%3FreagentName+.%0D%0A++%3Freagent+sp%3AhasName+%3FreagentNameUri+.%0D%0A++%3Freagent+owl%3AsameAs+%3Chttp%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FCHEBI_59424%3E+.%0D%0A++%0D%0A++SERVICE+%3Chttp%3A%2F%2Fsparql.bioontology.org%2Fontologies%2Fsparql%2F%3Fapikey%3DINSERT+YOUR+BIOPORTAL+APIKEY+HERE%3E+%7B%0D%0A+++++++++++%3Chttp%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FCHEBI_59424%3E+%3Chttp%3A%2F%2Fpurl.obolibrary.org%2Fobo%2Fdef%3E+%3Fdesc+.%0D%0A++%7D%0D%0A%7D+GROUP+BY+%3FreagentName+%3Fdesc&should-sponge=&format=text%2Fhtml&timeout=0&debug=on" target="_blank">Execute it in the endpoint</a>

 ```